jwbw29/smallgroup/README.md

 - I wanted to build a fullstack project using NextJS but was unfamiliar with PostgreSQL and Vercel Postgres.
 - I followed tutorials to build and seed my database.
 There was tons of trial and error.
 Eventually I decided to install Knex and realized it helped make then process a lot easier to understand; especially with the addition of migrations and rollbacks.

+### Authentication/Authorization

+- For this project I'm using Auth0 for authentication and authorization
+- Implementing authentication was easy.
+But I struggled for a long time to figure out how to properly implement the role-based authorization.
+- Using Next.js has been a great learning experience.
+It also creates tons of challenges as there is relatively little documentation, especially when using the newer versions

 ## Theme

 ### Colors